servicebinding/website/service-provider.md

   password: root
 ```

-In this example, `bitnami` is the provider.
-The other potential values for provider include `mariadb`, `oracle`, and `aws-rds`.
+In this example, `bitnami` is the provider indicating the service was provisioned from the Bitnami catalog.
+Use any appropriate value for services you provision that indicates to workloads how to consume the service.
+For a known type and provider, a workload should be able to know how to consume the service.

-{% include tip.html content="In some cases, application protocol (e.g., `amqp`) could be the type.
-If a service provider supports more than one protocol, it is possible to override the value for `type` and `provider` from the `ServiceBinding` resource." %}
+{% include tip.html content="It is possible to override the `type` and `provider` values with the `ServiceBinding` resource.
+This capability is intended for users to consume existing `Secrets` that predate the Service Binding Specification.
+Service providers should set these values so that users don't need to do it themselves manually." %}

 # Well-known Secret Entries

-Apart from the special `type`, and `provider` entries in the Secret data, there are few special words, if used must follow certain restrictions for the values.
+Apart from the special `type`, and `provider` entries in the `Secret` data, there are few special words, if used must follow certain restrictions for the values.
 These are called well-known entries.

 | Name | Requirements
 | ---- | ------------